Gubi0609/SelfbalancingRobot/README.md

 - A stylish exterior for the robot
 - A rechargeable battery and accompanying protection circuit
 - A custom PCB to house all the electronics
+- USE PLATFORMIO INSTEAD OF ARDUINO IDE TO FORMAT FOLDERS

 ## Learning Goals
 - Kalman filter